The latest updates on Swiss and international democracy

 The surge, driven by fears of using public transport in times of an epidemic, has not appeared from nowhere: local citizens’ initiatives and referendums have been held around the world (in Switzerland even at the national level) on building the necessary infrastructure for possibly the most virus-resistant and climate-friendly mode of transport.

-- Pedal politicsexternal link – our report on how Covid-19 has driven a cycling surge in Switzerland, and what this means for decision-makers and urban strategies
+- Pedal politics – our report on how Covid-19 has driven a cycling surge in Switzerland, and what this means for decision-makers and urban strategies

 - Voting for bikes – how bikes made it into the Swiss constitution thanks to a widely-accepted popular vote in 2018

-- World Bike Dayexternal link – observed and celebrated by the United Nations on June 3, 2020
+- World Bike Day – observed and celebrated by the United Nations on June 3, 2020

 Another big issue that could potentially reinforce people power at the local level around the world is the lowering of the legal voting age.